A Chern-Simons theory for dipole symmetry: Introduction

 \section{Introduction}

-In recent years, there has been increasing interest among condensed matter and high energy physicists in one family of novel phases of matter that is characterized by fracton \cite{Chamon,Vijay:2015mka,Vijay:2016phm,Pretko:2020cko,Nandkishore:2018sel}.
-Fractonic phases typically feature restricted mobility of individual excitations.
-As a simple example, a system with both charge/mass and dipole moment/center of mass conservation forbids single-particle dynamics and only allows the charge to move by inserting a dipole moment.
+In recent years, there has been increasing interest among condensed matter and high energy physicists in one family of novel phases of matter that is characterized by fractons -- excitations with restricted mobility \cite{Chamon,Vijay:2015mka,Vijay:2016phm,Pretko:2020cko,Nandkishore:2018sel}.
+As a simple example of the restricted mobility, a system with both charge/mass and dipole moment/center of mass conservation forbids single-particle dynamics and only allows the charge to move by inserting a dipole moment.
 Such kinetic constraint results in a fruitful unconventional phase of matter, including ergodicity breaking \cite{Pai:2018gyd,Khemani:2019vor}, dipole condensation \cite{Yuan:2019geh,Stahl:2021sgi,Kapustin:2022fzp,Stahl:2023prt,Afxonidis:2023tup}, and (breakdown of) dipole hydrodynamics \cite{Gromov:2020yoc,Glorioso:2021bif,Guo:2022ixk,Osborne:2021mej,Qi_higherrank_hydro,Olive_hydro,Glorioso:2023chm,Armas:2023ouk,Jain:2023nbf}\footnote{One might notice that some of them are hydrodynamics of dipole superfluid.
 This is because, when momentum conservation is present, dipole symmetry must be broken \cite{Glorioso:2023chm}. }.
 Experiment \cite{expt1} shows strong evidence about several above features making the universality class reliable.
 The study of fractons also triggers a new type of symmetry, the subsystem symmetry, that only acts on a sub-dimensional manifold of the whole spacetime \cite{Seiberg:2020bhn,Seiberg:2020wsg} (see also a review \cite{McGreevy:2022oyu}).
 A continuum quantum field theory for fracton has been developed showing exotic features like exponentially large ground-state degeneracy and UV/IR-mixing \cite{Gorantla:2021bda}.

 Inspired by a series of seminal works of Michael Pretko \cite{Pretko:2016kxt,Pretko:2016lgv,Pretko:2017xar}, a higher-rank gauge theory has been developed to describe fractonic matters \cite{Gorantla:2022eem} and is used to generalize the topological Chern-Simons field theory \cite{Prem:2017kxc,Yizhi_fracCS,You:2019bvu}.
 However, the higher-rank Chern-Simons theory has two major disadvantages.
 First, this theory requires substantial insight to write down a gauge invariant action\footnote{If it is reduced from a $\theta$-term \cite{Pretko:2017xar} in one-higher dimension, the construction of the $\theta$-term is still nontrivial.}, and lacks a systematic way to classify what kind of Chern-Simons terms that can be written down based simply on the symmetries we have.
 Second, this theory is unable to couple to curved spacetime consistently \cite{Gromov:2017vir,Slagle:2018kqf}, and it is unclear as to how to characterize the deviation from a gauge invariant theory on the curved spacetime, although progress has been made recently \cite{Bidussi:2021nmp,Jain:2021ibh,Glorioso:2023chm}.
 The ability to define a Chern-Simons theory on a generic spacetime reflects its topological nature, which seems to be lacking in the higher-rank Chern-Simons theory.